tanakrit-d/sideloading-source-docs/README.md

 You'll find the values used to populate `news` items in [config.json](repo/config.json]) which are loaded when the script executes.

-The initial values in the source (excluding ["versions"] and ["news"]) will need to be manually populated when initially settings this up, as they do not pull from `config.json` and are essentially static.
+The initial values in the source (excluding ["versions"] and ["news"]) will need to be manually populated when initially setting this up, as they do not pull from `config.json` and are essentially static.

 ## Sideloading Source